zhukovyuri/VIINA/README.md

 - `status_wiki`: Reported control status (UA/RU/CONTESTED), from Wikipedia crowdsourced maps
 - `status_boost`: Reported control status (UA/RU/CONTESTED), from Wikipedia "boosted" by VIINA event reports
 - `status_dsm`: Reported control status (UA/RU/CONTESTED), from DeepStateMap
+- `status_isw`: Reported control status (UA/RU/CONTESTED), from Institute for the Study of War
 - `status`: Reported control status (UA/RU/CONTESTED), "majority vote" of wiki, boost and dsm
+- `vcontrol_version`: Date and time of VIINA territorial control data release

 Note that the structure of these data have recently changed.
-Starting August 8, 2023, the data files have switched from a "wide" matrix format (rows are populated places, columns are status at different time points) to "long" panel data format (rows are daily observations for each populated place, columns are control status from different sources).
-Each daily observation uses the most recently available data from each of the three sources.
+Starting October 13, 2024, the data files are split by calendar year.
+Each yearly file follows the same "long" panel data format (rows are daily observations for each populated place, columns are control status from different sources).